International Fraud Awareness Week 2020

-On this page you can find a range of resources to help you raise awareness of fraud against the NHS.
+Besides the new materials developed for International Fraud Awareness Week, a range of other resources are available to help you raise awareness of fraud against the NHS.

 All materials are available to view or download in digital formats.
 If you would like high-quality versions of any of the materials for professional printing, please contact us at email@example.com.